-There are different levels of urgency referred to by triage nurses.
+Triage nurses refer to different levels of urgency.
 These include those that require immediate resuscitation; those who are seriously ill; cases that are urgent but where the patient is stable and patients who are ill but not in danger and non-urgent cases.

 Doctors must be aware of your medical history so that the correct treatment can be given.
 When examining a patient in A&E, they should also take blood pressure and check any existing medication.
 When doctors are looking into treatments, they must make a decision based on these factors.
 If this is not done properly, they could fail to provide a correct diagnosis; symptoms may be missed or incorrect tests and scans may be undertaken.
 If medical history is not checked thoroughly, it can also give rise to prescription errors, e.g. prescribing the wrong dosage or the wrong kind of drug or something a patient could be allergic to.

 In some cases, it can also be negligent if a second opinion is not sought, often in complex medical cases.
-Giving a wrong diagnosis or failing to make a diagnosis at all e.g. if the early symptoms of a heart attack are not seen or noted, can also be grounds for clinical negligence, as can sending a patient home without the correct treatment is also an example of negligence.
+Giving a wrong diagnosis or failing to make a diagnosis at all e.g. if the early symptoms of a heart attack are not seen or noted, can also be grounds for clinical negligence.
+Sending a patient home without the correct treatment is also an example of negligence.

 Accident And Emergency Claim Types

 There are a number of different kinds of conditions and injuries that commonly arise from mistakes that have happened in A and E and for which you may be able to make accident and emergency claims for compensation.
-Some of these are listed below:
+These include: